 In truth, we do miss the nature and wide-open spaces of our home and native land, but to be honest, we weren’t spending a lot of time in nature, even when it was so readily accessible.

-While I have nothing against hiking per se, it’s not something I’ve ever done on a regular basis.
-So when our hostess at the lovely B&B Julevi, in Eupen, recommended a ‘nice walk through the forest,’ I thought it would be a great opportunity to put my camera through its paces.
+While I have nothing against hiking per se, it’s not something I’ve ever done regularly.
+So when our hostess at the lovely B&B Julevi, in Eupen, recommended a ‘nice walk through the forest,’ I thought it would be an excellent opportunity to put my camera through its paces.
 I had no idea it would be me getting the workout.

 The Hautes Fagnes (High Fens, in English, Hohes Venn, German or Hoge Venen, in Dutch) make up the largest nature reserve in Belgium, with an area of 4,501.2 hectares (11,123 acres).
 They are part of the 700km2 Hohes Venn-Eifel park which spans the Belgian-German border.

-The Hautes Fagnes are particularly special because of their 10,000-year-old alpine sphagnum bogs.
+The Hautes Fagnes is particularly special because of their 10,000-year-old alpine sphagnum bogs.
 The water that filters down through these bogs is the cleanest in Belgium.
-The bogs also create a microclimate, which sustains flora and fauna unique to this area of Belgium.
+The marshes also create a microclimate, which sustains flora and fauna unique to this area of Belgium.